Printing Terms

 Die-cutting

-using a formed, meta-edged die to precision cut, or to cut shapes into a piece of paper.
+Using a formed, metal edged die to precision cut shapes into a piece of paper.
 If a printing project requires a custom-made die, the total cost of the job will increase.

 Digital Imaging